sidihamady/Comet/README.md

 I still use Visual C++ 2013.
 All the build process is handled by the batch file build.bat located in Main/build/win.
-build.bat need to be adapted and the the solutions (*.sln and *.vcxproj) need to be upgraded to the installed Visual C++ release.
+build.bat need to be adapted and the solutions (*.sln and *.vcxproj) need to be upgraded to the installed Visual C++ release.
 I use the MSBuild command line tool to build solutions.
 I do not use directly Visual C++ IDE.